jksessions/airtable/README.md

 ## Prerequisites:
 * Download and install [confmanager](https://www.dokuwiki.org/plugin:confmanager) This is used to create and format the config file
-* Create an airtbale account and get an API key: https://airtable.com/api - also see their documentation on how to create a query
+* Create an airtable account and get an API key: https://airtable.com/api - also see their documentation on how to create a query

 ## Installation
 Place the airtable folder inside your Dokuwiki plugin directory: